Suicidal Ideation

 Depending on how the client answers these questions, you may want to contact and interview a family member, significant other or loved one to help minimize these symptoms and keep their families involved.

 As a behavioral health professional, it's important to know how to differentiate suicide from self-harm, which is often referred to as non-suicidal self-injury (NSSI).
-Some patients who self-harm may not necessarily wish to end their life or have an intent or plan to do so.
-Other patients may have a desire to self-harm to gain confidence toward their eventual goal of death.
+Some clients who self-harm may not necessarily wish to end their life or have an intent or plan to do so.
+Other clients may have a desire to self-harm to gain confidence toward their eventual goal of death.

 However, both of these behaviors fall under a broad umbrella, which can make it challenging for some therapists to recognize the difference.
 Self-harming by itself is often seen as a coping mechanism for emotional pain, stress, helplessness or reactive violence against oneself after enduring abuse.
 Some behaviors that are considered self-harm include: